Dikshuy/sedrica_testing/README.md

 ttyUSB0 or ttyUSB1, just check which port is not open and ensure that one of these is in ttyUSB0 and the other in ttyUSB1.

-# 2d-Lidar setup:
+### 2d-Lidar setup:

-check the voltage of the battery and connect LAN wire.
+check the voltage of the battery and connect LAN wire. connect to lidar2d-1

 ```bash
 rosrun lms1xx LMS1xx_node
 ```

-# Road detection and Lane detection setup:
+### Road detection and Lane detection setup:

 ensure the lane and road detection parameters are in the same order as cameras (left is 1, middle is 2 and right is 3)